 This depends on the individual.
 Some breeds are more likely to bond to one person as opposed to a family, such as a Chihuahua.
 Others may be more nervous and therefore feel comfort only bonding to one person very strongly.
 Monitor your dog for behavior to demonstrate trust, such as sleeping near certain people.
 You can also assess which human they actively try to interact with the most, who do they try to bring toys to the most, for example.

 Dogs do feel jealousy according to a study by Harris and Prouvost (2014).
 It can be a difficult emotion to assess as there are many other behavioral explanations for common dog behaviors instead of it being straightforward jealousy.
 Dog behaviorists are much more adept at diagnosing the cause of your dog’s behavior.
 Jealousy of humans and dogs can exist in dogs, and jealousy can exist in past relationships too.
 Jealousy of food, toys, and even beds has been believed to occur in dog behavior.

-This can be a form of affection, or an attempt to grab your attention most commonly.
-If your dog is after some of the food you are eating then they may follow you as you prepare it, and then stare at you during dinner time.
-However, it may be that they are simply staring at you lovingly because of the bond you two share.
-Looking at other behavior from your dog h=can help you to figure out which it is.
+This can be a form of affection or an attempt to grab your attention.
+If your dog is after some of the food you are eating, then they may follow you as you prepare it and then stare at you during dinner time.
+However, they may be simply staring at you lovingly because of the bond you two share.
+Looking at your dog’s other behavior can help you figure out which it is.
 Seeing when and how often they stare at you may allow you to pick out a common theme, such as they do so whenever you are holding a dog lead.

-To answer why your dog always follows you, specific knowledge of the individual would be needed.
+To answer why your dog always follows you, specific knowledge of the individual is necessary.
 However, hopefully, we have provided you with the information to help piece the clues together.
 If you have any concerns, be sure to contact a vet or a behaviorist to help understand your dog!